haralabidis/AGLCats/README.md

 All service models were transormed to view model that match the app requirements.

 ### Data Store
-Data is stored in memenory within a datasource class that also enables delegation via protocol.
+Data is stored in memory within a datasource class that also enables delegation via protocol.

 ### List view
 A simple table view with two sections utilising an activity indicator.